DateJun, 13 2013

 Run for a good cause

 The runners in your family might enjoy Dash for Dad, a 10K run to benefit prostate cancer research and support.
 The run starts at Pine Nursery Park, goes through and around the park and along the canal system.
 There are great mountain views and you can enjoy the peaceful sound of moving water along the canals.
 The run kicks off at 9 a.m.
 Sunday and registration fees range from $35 to $50 (depending on signup date and which race you do).
 You can register here or at the event site the morning of the race.

 Make sure dad is well-fed

 Every single guy I asked about Father’s Day mentioned food in one form or another.
 Our Director of Sales & Sports Development, Kevney Dugan, is looking forward to Father’s Day brunch at Chow, followed by a trail run with his one-year-old daughter in her chariot.
 After that, he and his lovely family will cycle around town for lunch at a local brewery, followed by a nap on the porch and a barbecue with Hawaiian chicken kebabs from Newport Market and some local brew from 10 Barrel.
 That sounds like an excellent sampling of Bend’s best fare!
-In our household, my gentleman friend is still deciding between his traditional brunch at Original Pancake House or trying something new with breakfast at La Magie.
+In our household, my gentleman friend is still deciding between his traditional brunch at Original Pancake House.
 If weather allows, we’re heading out for a river float after that, followed by a late lunch at Crux Fermentation Project.
 I’m liking Kevney’s idea of a barbecue dad doesn’t have to prepare, so we’ll likely get our fill of delicious ribs at Baldy’s Barbecue.
 They’ve got locations on Bend’s east side, west side, and in Redmond, and fried okra that’ll make you swoon.

 Pitch a tent for the weekend